savva-k/testing-spring-boot-applications-demystified-workshop/prompts.md

 - [X] Please create an SVG graphic to explain the usage of WireMock as a replacement of a real remote HTTP system for testing purposes

-- [ ] Exercises: Get app start working with WireMock, develop a case to handle failure of the remote system, Investigate ITs to find out how many contexts are started and get it to a reasonable minimum
+- [ ] Exercises: Get app start working with WireMock, develop a case to handle failure of the remote system, Investigate ITs to find out how many contexts are started and get it to a reasonable minimum, implement retry with TDD

 ## Lab 4